videojedi/RCPled/README.md

 rcp.led.LEDupdate() writes out changes.
 Stick this in loop

-Use the callback function as per the exampleto read which key has been pressed
+Use the callback function as per the example to read which key has been pressed